CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.5.1 General Groupware.txt

 * Disaster recovery measures.
 #### APP.5.1.A11 Authorization Management for Groupware Systems [Head of IT, Information Security Officer (ISB)]

-The assigned privileges, especially the privileged one, SHOULD regularly be aligned with the authorization concept and adapted promptly as the tasks of users and administrators change.
+The assigned privileges, especially the privileged one, SHOULD regularly be aligned with the authorization concept and adapted in a timely manner as the tasks of users and administrators change.
 An authorization concept SHOULD be created that includes all groupware components.
 Permissions SHOULD be awarded as restrictively as possible.
 Administrative activities at operating system level and groupware application level SHOULD be separated as far as possible.
 Within the administration, roles and responsibilities SHOULD be separated.

 #### APP.5.1.A12 Training for Security Mechanisms of Groupware Clients for Users [Head of IT, Information Security Officer (ISB)]

 All users SHOULD be trained and instructed to work with the groupware client.
 It SHOULD show the users which security mechanisms are available and how they can be used.
 Those who use groupware SHOULD be sensitized to hazards and safety measures to be adhered to.
 Users SHOULD be taught about potential misconduct.
-You SHOULD also be warned against joining e-mail chain letters and subscribing to many mailing lists.
+You SHOULD also be warned against participating in e-mail chain letters and subscribing to many mailing lists.

 #### APP.5.1.A13 Verification of the data to be transmitted before disclosure and removal of residual information [IT manager, user]

 Before a file is sent via email via a groupware service, SHOULD check if it contains any residual information that should not be published.
 All users SHOULD be made aware of the dangers of residual and additional information in files.
 To minimize these risks, files should be randomly checked for any residual information.
-All additional information (file properties) of files in standard software formats SHOULD be identified, reviewed, and adjusted if necessary before being distributed.
+All additional information (file properties) of files in standard software formats SHOULD be determined, reviewed, and adjusted if necessary before being distributed.
 Likewise SHOULD make sure that the files contain no so-called slack bytes.

 #### APP.5.1.A14 Prevention of problematic file formats [user]

 It SHOULD be specified how to deal with emails in HTML format, with other file formats and file attachments.
-For HTML-formatted emails, a policy SHOULD be created that includes related content from user training, redirection settings, conversion options (eg, in text formats), user instructions, and possible secure and separate workstations.
+For HTML-formatted emails, a policy SHOULD be created that includes appropriate content from user training, redirection settings, conversion options (eg, in text formats), user instructions, and possible secure and separate workstations.

 #### APP.5.1.A15 Logging of groupware systems [Head IT]